 To access additional options such as changing the title, editing or deleting the video, creating a copy of the project, and more, select the three dots on the upper right hand corner next to the Share arrow.

-Project Data allows you to edit the title, description, tags, and add links to additional materials.
+Edit Project Info allows you to edit the title, description, tags, and add links to additional materials.

 Statistics displays how many times the video has been viewed, who viewed it, and how many comments have been created.